Summer school

 Requirements and ECTS

-Before the start of the course, participants submit a sheet with their expectations and background, and a definition of ‘risk’ in their own words (send to miranda.meuwissen@wur.nl before 20 June 2022).
-During the course, participants will hand in two take-home exams.
-A mark of > 5.5 makes them eligible to obtain the amount of 3 credits (according to ECTS).
+Before the start of the course, participants submit a sheet with their expectations and background, and a definition of ‘risk’ in their own words (send to miranda.meuwissen@wur.nl before 18 June 2024).
+During the course, participants will answer open questions at the end of each day.
+Completion of these 5 assignments is required to be eligible for the 3 credits (according to ECTS).

 Course fees